YggdrasiI/PBStats/README.md

 3. The web-folder contains the HTML front end for the game.
 It's similar to the well known civstats.com page, but allows the admininstration of games, too.
-Place the web-folder on your webserver with PHP5 and SQLite3 support.
-If you don't want setup an own webserver for this frontent, you can use your server on [XYZ Server], too.
-Look into the file **web/page/php/globalVars.php** to adapt the password and path settings to your server environment.
-Give the server read/write access in the folders **sqlite** and **files** and read access for the other files.
+Place the web-folder on your webserver with PHP5 and MySQL or SQLite3 support.
+Give the server read/write access in the folders **sqlite** (if you use SQLite3) and **files** and read access for the other files.
+Copy web/page/php/config.dist.php to web/page/php/config.php and adapt the default passwords and environment paths of this configuration file to your needs.
+Finally, call web/page/install.php in your browser to initialise all database tables.

+If you don't want setup an own webserver for this frontent, you can use your server, *http://civ.zulan.net/pb*, too.

 Configuration of the ALTROOT Folder